History of the Puerta del Sol: "Losada Clock"

-In 1863 the watchmaker José Rodríguez Losada (known as Losada), who had built precision marine chronometers for the Navy, decided to meet with the municipal authorities of the time and offered to donate free of charge a new and more accurate clock to replace the old and inaccurate Gobernación clock.
+In 1863, the watchmaker José Rodríguez Losada (known as Losada), who had built precision marine chronometers for the Navy, decided to meet with the municipal authorities of the time and offered to donate free of charge a new and more accurate clock to replace the old and inaccurate Gobernación clock.
 It took three years to build it and finally, on November 19, 1866, the new clock was inaugurated by Isabella II on the occasion of her birthday.
-The ball that descended at noon sounded a chime, and the noon chime was maintained until the 1930s.
-In 1928 one of the weights came loose and broke through the floor into the governor's main office.
+The ball that descended at noon sounded a chime; the noon chime was maintained until the 1930s.
+In 1928, one of the weights came loose and broke through the floor into the governor's main office.
 The new clock has functioned perfectly and with sufficient accuracy to the present day, chiming at the end of the year.
-Every year since its placement, about 28 seconds before midnight on December 31, the ball of the clock descends to announce that the year is about to end; then the four quarters and then the 12 chimes sound.
+Every year since its placement, about 28 seconds before midnight on December 31, the ball of the clock descends to announce that the year is about to end; then the four-quarters and then the 12 chimes sound.
 Each chime has a cadence of three seconds.
 In 1941 Radio Nacional de España provided the time signals with the sound of the bells of the Gobernación clock, in many of the spoken newspapers of Radio Nacional de España began with indications to the time references of this clock.
 In 1952 the Venezuelan ambassador, through a proposal of the Caracas City Council, made an offer to the Madrid City Council to buy the clock, but finally an agreement was not reached.